lordaake/Mango-Quest/README.md

 - A simple and user-friendly design.
 - Prototype creation in Figma for a quicker development start.
-- Challenges encountered during JavaScript implementation and how they were resolved.
 - Adherence to WCAG guidelines and SEO optimization.
-- Feedback from testers to enhance the user experience.
+- Feedback from testers were listened to and implemented to enhance the user experience.

 ## Built With